The Art of Asking Good Questions

 What does your question tell you about your own view of the world?
 How do you know when you’ve asked the wrong question, and how do you change your mind on your question?

 How do questions relate to beliefs or worldviews?
 Do beliefs or worldviews govern the kinds of questions you think are legitimate?
-What would it be like to ask questions from outside of that space – would you just have to entirely change the ontology of your world in order for the question to make sense at all?
+What would it be like to ask questions from outside of that space – would you just have to entirely change the ontology of your world for the question to make sense at all?

 Where do new questions come from?
 Sometimes from reading more.
 But sometimes from living, from doing things.
 Sometimes from talking to people.
 Sometimes you have to put yourself in an uncomfortable or unfamiliar space.
 And sometimes, questions cross-pollinate from other areas, morphing from a familiar space to a new one.